 Hotels and motels will benefit greatly from implementing energy-efficient HVAC systems, reducing monthly bills as well as allowing the businesses to receive the tax deduction.

 The third category of energy efficiency improvements involves the building envelope, which is the part of the building that physically separates the interior from the exterior.
-Air can leak through some elements of the envelope, such as windows, doors, and skylights.
+Air can leak through some elements of the envelope, such as windows, doors, skylights and even into porcelain decking tiles if they are not insulated properly.
 Naturally, if air is leaking in or out of a building, that means that it is not properly sealed and thus is not energy efficient.
 An air barrier system prevents air leakage, which is often responsible for 40% of costs related to heating and cooling.
 Installing an air barrier system can reduce leakage and its related costs in addition to allowing the building to qualify for the final §179D tax deduction.

 There are also other actions that hotels can take to reduce energy costs and qualify for the deductions.
 While these improvements fall under the Building Envelope category, they essentially affect all three areas.
 Some of these upgrades include: